wpengine/atlas-content-modeler/readme.txt

 = Where can I submit bug reports and feature requests? = You can submit feature requests and open bug reports in our [GitHub repo](https://github.com/wpengine/atlas-content-modeler).
 == Changelog ==

+= 0.13.0 - 2022-01-12 =

+* **Fixed:** Prevent PHP fatal errors on sites running < PHP 7.4 under certain conditions when no models exist.
+* **Fixed:** Prevent model and taxonomy creation and updates if singular or plural labels conflict with existing WPGraphQL fields.

 = 0.12.0 - 2021-12-15 =